Residing within the Ahafo Ano South district of Ghana, the Afriseni Camp community has a population of 297.

 - 68 CCPC, CSG and Women group members and community leaders were trained on group dynamism and conflict management.
 This is to help the various groups understand conflict situations and how to handle and resolve them.

-- Women’s empowerment: Gender empowerment training to be held for community leaders as well as women in leadership position to pave way for women to participate actively in community decision making and community development.
+- Gender empowerment training was held for community leaders as well as women in leadership position to pave way for women to participate actively in community decision making and community development.

-- Organize relevant and appropriate occupational health and safety training for IGA members.
+- IGA members were trained in relevant and appropriate occupational health and safety practices

-- Child Protection Clubs: Train child protection club members on health and safety, personal hygiene as well as reproductive health.
+- Train child protection club members on health and safety, personal hygiene as well as reproductive health.